ajstewartlang/old_r_example/README.md

 # old_r_example

-1. Clone this repo to your local machine using `git clone`.
+1. Clone this repo to your local machine using `git clone https://github.com/ajstewartlang/old_r_example.git`.

-2. Open the script.Rmd file in your version of RStudio.
+2. Open the `script.Rmd` file in your version of RStudio.

-3. Knit the .Rmd file as an HTML document.
+3. Knit the `.Rmd` file as an HTML document.

 4. Does your HTML document look like the file `original_markdown.html`?